Gain advanced skills to understand and address 21st-century issues impacting human growth and development.

 Please refer to Walden’s catalog for more information about degree requirements.

 This sequence represents the minimum time to completion.
-For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 844-398-6088.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 844-398-6088.

 |Course Code||DRWA 8880G||Course||Doctoral Writing Assessment||Credits||(0 cr.)|